Ready to explore South Mountain Reservation? Here's everything you need to know before you go!

 South Mountain Reservation serves as an important wildlife sanctuary within the densely populated region.
 The diverse habitats support a wide range of species, making birdwatching a popular activity throughout the year.
 Designated paths wind through areas where patient observers can spot various songbirds, raptors, and waterfowl depending on the season.
 The reservation's ponds and wetland areas attract migrating species, while the mature forest provides nesting sites for year-round residents.

 The preserve's size allows for wildlife corridors that support larger mammals, and hikers occasionally encounter deer, foxes, and other native species.
 The varied ecosystems, from wetlands to mature forest to rocky outcroppings, create microhabitats that support different plant and animal communities throughout the reservation.
-Early morning and late afternoon hikes offer the best chances for wildlife encounters, when animals are most active.
+Early morning and late afternoon hikes offer the best opportunities for wildlife viewing, when animals are most active.

 Recreational Activities and Facilities